What is the X10?

-In a word, no. The X10 is the first in a new class of far superior machines when compared to the CPM.
+In a word, no. This is a very common question for those who have heard of or used the CPM in the past so we included it here in this X10 FAQ.
+The X10 is the first in a new class of far superior machines when compared to the CPM.
 These machines are called PMKR machines, PMKR stands for Pressure Modulated Knee Rehabilitation.

 The X10 is completely unique, patented, and represents a giant leap in knee surgery care.
 There is no comparable device.
-Important attributes of the X10 include:
+Important attributes (shared here in this X10 FAQ) of the X10 include:

 - Passive movement that adjusts to the human body

 - Enabling range of motion gains with no new swelling